learnable-content/Laravel-5/README.md

 Next lets add a line to our `/etc/hosts`.
 The hosts file is used to map hostnames to addresses, for browsers on our computer alone.
 It is a way for us to use `homestead.app` and route that to the ip address of the Homestead vm. `192.168.10.10  homestead.app` should be added your hosts file.

+> Note that you'll need to open this file with sudo, so `sudo nano /etc/hosts` if you're using the in line nano editor.
+If you intend to use Notepad, etc on Windows, you'll need to open the program as an administrator first, and then edit and save this file.

 ## Bringing up the virtual machine

 Let's install and bring up the vagrant machine now.
 From the `~/Homestead` directory run `vagrant up`.
 This will install all the included software listed above which should take a few minutes.
 It can take longer on the first run - considerably so - so be patient!